xtreamsrl/tsviz/README.md

 # devtools::install_packages("donlelef/tsviz")
 ```

-Once you have installed the package, you donâ€™t need to load it with
+Once you have installed the package, you do not need to load it with
 `library()`, the addins are installed on your machine as part of the
 package install process.